i998/NKK_SmartDisplayLCD/README.md

    *display()* method is also used for integration with Adafruit_GFX library.

- 7. Use other NKK_SmartDisplayLCD library methods like *clearImageBufferGFX()*, *invertImageBufferGFX()* etc to manage content of the image bugger you use.
+ 7. Use other NKK_SmartDisplayLCD library methods like *clearImageBufferGFX()*, *invertImageBufferGFX()* etc to manage content of the image buffer you use.

  8. Use Adafruit_GFX_Ext object to access to Adafruit_GFX library methods like *setCursor()*, *print()*, *drawPixel()*, *fillRect()* etc to build or adjust your image in the *imageBufferGFX[]* image buffer.
 Do not forget to call *display()* method to transfer your image to the NKK device